-- a. the airport was registered with the FAA; - b. the airport was the origin or final destination of the flight; - c. the accident occurred within ten miles of the airport.
+- b. the airport was the origin or final destination of the flight; - c. the accident occurred within ten miles of the airport.

-Thompson et al projected an E_F equal to 0.94 in the year 2000 for all airport-unrelated accidents across the entire U.S. 148 ACTA assumed that the risks from airport-unrelated accidents are independent of proximity to an airport.
+Thompson et al projected an E_F equal to 0.94 in the year 2000 for all airport-unrelated accidents across the entire U.S.152 ACTA assumed that the risks from airport-unrelated accidents are independent of proximity to an airport.
 ACTA estimated that 36% of the U.S. population lived within ten miles of a top 100 airport in the year 2000 based on the results shown in Figure 6 of Thompson et al and an assumption that those lines continue with the same slope beyond the five mile mark where the graph ends at 13%.
 Based on Figure 7 from Thompson et al, ACTA estimated that the average individual risk of fatality in the year 2000 was approximately 6E-9 for people that dwell between five and ten miles of a top 100 airport.